naev/naev/docs/manual/src/misn/starting.md

 There are two important things to note:

 1. All human-readable text is enclosed in `_()` for translations.
-  In principle, you should always use `_()` to enclose any text meant for the user to read, which will allow the translation system to automatically deal with it.
+  In principle, you should always use `_()` to enclose any text meant for the user to read, which will allow the [translation system](./basics/translation.md) to automatically deal with it.
-  For more details, please refer to Section `\ref{sec:misn-basic-translation}`{=tex}.
 1. There is an image defined as a string.
   In this case, this refers to an image in `gfx/portraits/`.
   Note that Naev uses a virtual filesystem and the exact place of the file may vary depending on where it is set up.